 - Plug-In integration with other software platforms

 - Ability to assess your spend category and determine the suitability

 - Alter the bid strategy according to the category being sourced

 - Big data (post-bid analysis and reporting) so you can assess your processes and consistently improve

-Reverse auction services are a must-have feature for e-procurement technology solutions.
+Reverse auction tools are a must-have feature for e-procurement technology solutions.
 They cut prices by creating the perfect situation to ensure your company is getting the lowest possible price.

-Robust reverse auction services need to have the ability to pair suppliers and buyers that compliment each other based on the individual specifications of each company.
-Remember, reverse auction services aim to find the right match.
+Robust reverse auction tools need to have the ability to pair suppliers and buyers that compliment each other based on the individual specifications of each company.
+Remember, reverse auction tools aim to find the right match.
 It’s not just a crazy price-cutting, bidding war.